top of page

 Gonzalo Mazzini

-director, producer, creative editor
+director, producer, editor

-¿How it began?
+How it began?

-whenNation in Resistance It started with its screening tours through Puerto Rico and the United States.
+The Jurakán collection was born in 2017 when Nation in Resistance premiered.
+We organized screening tours through Puerto Rico and the United States.

 In each presentation, at the end of the film, we always open the forum to the audience to talk.
+In those conversations we shared tears, hugs, reflections and many questions.
+Those interactions informed and inspired the idea of making a collection that responds directly to the people's feelings.

-The most recurring question during our tour became the driving force behind our next documentary, "The Strength of the People."
-AND in a wayliker, after meeting and talking with the diasporasIn the United States, "Memories from Out There" emerged, focused on the history of the Puerto Rican community of Humboldt Park in Chicago.
+The most recurring question during our tour became the driving force behind our next documentary, "The Power of Our People."
+And in a similar way, after interacting with various diasporas in the United States, "Barrio Borikén: Tales rom Chicago" emerged, focused on the history of the Puerto Rican community of Humboldt Park.

-The dialogue between our
+The dialogue between our cinema and its audience continues.

 100 events